Joseph Walshe: Early life and education

 Walshe was born in the largely agricultural and coal mining region of Killenaule, County Tipperary in 1886.
 In 1893 he joined the Society of Jesus (Jesuits) as a novice.
 Two years later he was sent by them to study in the Netherlands with exiled French members of the order.
-Walshe returned to Ireland where he studied at Mungret College, Co.
-Limerick, and began teaching at the prestigious Jesuit-run boarding school of Clongowes Wood.
+Walshe returned to Ireland where he studied at Mungret College, County Limerick, and began teaching at the prestigious Jesuit-run boarding school of Clongowes Wood.
 He left the order in 1916 due to illness, before studying for a general law degree at University College Dublin.
 He went on to obtain a master's degree in French.

 From Irish Republic to Treaty split

 Having completed his studies, Walshe went on holidays to France where he met with Seán T. Ó Ceallaigh, whom he had known at the University. Ó Ceallaigh had been sent to Paris in 1919 to lobby the international delegates for recognition of the revolutionary Irish Republic at the Paris Peace Conference.
 While the Irish War of Independence continued, Walshe worked with Ó Ceallaigh and his small team for international recognition of the nascent government of which he was now an employee, and which the British authorities considered illegal.
 Walshe was formally engaged in Paris from 1 November 1920 until his recall to Dublin on 31 January 1922.
 His transfer and meteoric promotion were precipitated by the split within the Irish government due to disagreements over the Anglo-Irish Treaty and which soon led to the Irish Civil War.
 Robert Brennan, who was Under-Secretary for Foreign Affairs prior to the split, and who sided with the anti-treaty faction, recommended to the pro-treaty George Gavan Duffy that Walshe would be a capable replacement for him to organise the Department.
-Gavan Duffy accepted the recommendation of his erstwhile colleague and Walsh was appointed Acting Secretary of the Department of Foreign Affairs of the Provisional Government.
+Gavan Duffy accepted the recommendation of his erstwhile colleague and Walshe was appointed Acting Secretary of the Department of Foreign Affairs of the Provisional Government.